MedSecurance/CommunicationRecommendation/README.md

      - `POSTGRES_USER`: The database user that will be created during the database first startup.
      - `POSTGRES_PASSWORD`: The password of the database user that will be created during the database first startup.
      - `DB_CONNECTION_STRING`: The connection string of the database.
-     - `PLATFORM_ADMIN_EMAIL`: The email of the user that will be created as admin during the platform's first startup.
-     - `PLATFORM_ADMIN_PASSWORD`: The password of the admin that will be created as admin during the platform's first startup.
      - `EMAIL_HOST`: The host of your mail server (i.e. `smtp.gmail.com`).
      - `EMAIL_HOST_PORT`: The port of the host of your mail server.
      - `EMAIL_SENDER_EMAIL`: The sender email (i.e. no-reply@something.com).